Skip to content

 Landing page metadata

-There is also some additional ways to provide the metadata on the landing page using HTML meta tags and HTTP headers.
+There are also some additional ways for providing the metadata on the landing page: using HTML meta tags and HTTP headers.

 HTML meta tags

-The metadata can be included in the HTML of the landing page using meta and link tags.
-This is a common practice for search engine optimization (SEO) and can help improve the visibility of the dataset in search results.
+The metadata may be embedded in the HTML source of the landing page using <meta> and <link> tags.
+This is a common practice for search engine optimization (SEO) and can help improving the visibility of the dataset in search results.

 Example